prettydiff/webserver/readme.md

 * Stream any supported media through the browser no matter the size
 * More intelligent HTTP file system directory lists
 * Lists all connected sockets to all managed servers
+* Servers include a *temporary* option which creates a server with no state management, no changes to the file system, and is fully destroyed once the first connected socket ends

 ### Docker Containers
 * Provides a dashboard list of all managed containers with status in near real time via Docker Compose